 - A book that reveals a gracious God

 - A book that shows us that faith is what ultimately saves us

 - Summarize Genesis in one sentence.

 - What are major lessons learned from Genesis?

-- What are some major expressions of faith in Genesis and what does this teach us?
+- What are some major expressions of faith in Genesis and what do these teach us?

 - Read James 1:1-8 and discuss how it relates to the overall life of the major characters of Genesis.